bigyihsuan/combined-american-train-set/doc/BEHAVIOR.md

 What is strange is that the NARS devs did not write a set of offsets for the final reversed-and-flipped case.
 This arrangement leads to reversed-and-flipped locos having the usual flip-when-reversing behavior instead of the custom reverse-instead-of-flip behavior.

+As for graphics, some locos have a 3-row forward-reverse-flipped arrangemeent. the Alco RS3 has only 2 rows.